EasyPost/easy-ui/documentation/specs/SearchNav.md

 `SearchNav.LogoGroup` will be comprised of `SearchNav.Logo`, a minimal wrapper for the consumer provided logo, and `SearchNav.Selector`. `SearchNav.Selector` will be built using React Aria's `useSelect`, `useListBox`, `usePopover`, `useOption` and `HiddenSelect`.
 To help manage state, it will also rely on React Stately's `useSelectState`.

-`SearchNav.CTAGroup` will render individual CTAs via `SearchNav.CTAItem`, which will make use of Easy UI's `UnstyledButton` component.
+`SearchNav.CTAGroup` will render individual CTAs via `SearchNav.SecondaryCTAItem`, which will make use of Easy UI's `UnstyledButton` component.

 `SearchNav` will also need to handle a unique configuration for smaller devices.
 Although it won't be exposed to consumers directly,this will be accomplished via a `SearchNavMobile` component, which will be responsible for rendering a clickable hamburger and search icon.
 The hamburger icon will effectively be a trigger to render a menu comprised of `SearchNav.Selector` and the CTAs in `SearchNav.CTAGroup`.
 The clickable search icon will render the contents of `SearchNav.Search` and a right aligned close button.